chazzka/clanekforest/clanek.md

  We encourage you to try it and maybe create your own service based on our already implemented ones.
  This service called Novelty is making two main alteration concepts:

- 1. When selecting a sample from the given data, instead of randomly selecting the sample of a given *batch size*,  we
+ 1. When selecting a sample from the given data, to randomly selecting the sample of a given *batch size*,  the evaluation of range for each dimesnion was added.
- 2.
+ 2. When the split point is calculated

+How the range is calculated.